Han Sang Soo Embroidery Museum

-The Han Sang Soo Embroidery Museum is an art museum specializing in Korean embroidery located in Gahoe-dong, Jongno-gu, central of Seoul, South Korea.
+The Han Sang Soo Embroidery Museum is an art museum specializing in Korean embroidery located in Seongbuk-lo, Seongbuk-gu, central of Seoul, South Korea.
 It was established by Han Sang Soo (born c.
-1934), who holds a title as a jasujang (embroidery artisan), a profession recognized as an Important Intangible Cultural Property by the Cultural Heritage Administration of South Korea.
+1932), who holds a title as a jasujang (embroidery artisan), a profession recognized as an Important Intangible Cultural Property by the Cultural Heritage Administration of South Korea.